 If you are experiencing difficulties in your relationship, you are not alone.
-Millions of couples all over the world, go through periods of discomfort, discontent, distrust, worry, stress, anxiety, and more.
-We know you can feel like you are alone, but we want you to know you don’t have to try to manage the strains on your relationship alone.
-Grief Recovery Center has a team of dedicated and highly trained professionals to help you and your partner navigate your relationship so that you can come together in a more stronger and invested way.
+Millions of couples all over the world go through periods of discomfort, discontent, distrust, worry, stress, anxiety, and more.
+We know you may think you are alone, but we want you to know you don’t have to try to manage the strains on your relationship on your own.
+Grief Recovery Center has a team of dedicated and highly trained professional couples counselors to help you and your partner navigate difficult times.
+We can help you come together and become stronger.

-Get to Know Each Other All Over Again with Couples Counseling
+Get to Know Each Other All Over Again with Partnership Counseling

-It is not uncommon for a couple to say they have grown apart over the years.
+It is not uncommon for either partner to say they have grown apart over the years.
 After all, people change and they see the world differently over time.
 These changes can have a major impact on the success of a relationship if partners aren’t willing to work through the changes together.
-When you decide to work with a couples counselor at Grief Recovery Center, you are taking the first steps to finding out who you really are, and how your thoughts have changed about each other over the years.
-There’s no right or wrong answer with marriage and family counseling – the point is that you do the work to discover the answer that makes sense for you and your partner.
+When you decide to work with a counselor at Grief Recovery Center, you’ll be able to work on your relationship, discover more about yourself, and find ways to communicate better together.

 Take Ownership of Your Feelings in a Safe Environment

-Couples often find it hard to talk about how they have changed, and many partners find it easier to blame the change on someone else.
-By taking ownership of changes you have experienced, you can learn to present yourself in a way that makes you feel confident and proud of who you are and your partner can work with you to learn to accept these “new people”.
-Couples counseling is a safe place to express your feelings.
+People often find it hard to talk about how they have changed and many partners find it easier to blame the change on someone else.
+By taking ownership of changes you have experienced, you can learn to present yourself in a way that makes you more confident and proud of who you are.
+Then, you and your partner can work toward learning to accept these “new people”.
+With our LMFTs, we provide a safe place to express your feelings.

-Couples therapy works in a number of ways, but the most common approach is to start with an assessment of the relationship itself.
-This assessment can include information about your relationship history, and the dynamics that are at play in your relationship.
+Couples’ therapy works in a number of ways, but the most common approach is to start with an assessment of the relationship itself.
+This assessment can include information about your history and the dynamics that are at play between you and your partner.
 You might explore your family history with your partner and vice versa.
-You’ll have a chance to discuss your values and what you wanted for the relationship in the beginning and how those things might have changed over time.
+You’ll have a chance to discuss your values, what you wanted for things in the beginning, and how those things might have changed over time.
 Finally, you and your partner might explore factors that are influencing your relationship, both good and bad.
 It’s also important to discuss individual issues that could impact the relationship.

-The assessment interview helps the therapist to understand each partner as an individual and not just a function of the relationship that is at stake; this information helps to influence counseling, and our experience has shown that outside assessment of a situation can often shed light on underlying factors and issues that might be impacting the relationship but weren’t previously discussed.
+The assessment interview helps your counselor to understand each partner as an individual and not just a function of the relationship that is at stake.
+This information helps to influence each session.
+Our experience has shown that an outside assessment of a situation can often shed light on underlying factors and issues that might be impacting the two, but weren’t previously discussed.

 What Will You Learn in Couples Counseling

-Every couples counseling session is different.
-What partners expect to discover and what they discover are often two very different things.
-It is a personal process that involves a lot of trust and patience on behalf of the couple, as well as the marriage and family therapist.
+Every session is different.
+What partners expect to discover and what they actually discover are often two very different things.
+It is a personal process that involves a lot of trust and patience on behalf of the couple, as well as the counselor.
 You need to be willing to trust the process and be uncomfortable with parts of the therapy sessions so that you can get the most out of your sessions.
 You’ll also be able to make decisions about your family and how to move forward in your relationship.

 Some of the things you might discover about your relationship include: